gazebosim/sdf_tutorials/auto_inertial_params/proposal.md

  compared to other integral methods.

 ### Integration-based numerical method
-It uses Gauss’s Theorem and Greene’s Theorem of integration to convert volume integrals to surface integrals (Gauss’s Theorem) and then surface integrals to line integrals(Greene’s Theorem)<sup>[\[5\]](#References)</sup>.
+This method utilizes Gauss’s Theorem and Greene’s Theorem of integration.
+First, we convert volume integrals to surface integrals using Gauss’s Theorem and then surface integrals to line integrals using Greene’s Theorem<sup>[\[5\]](#References)</sup>.
 This method works for triangle meshes which are simple water-tight polyhedrons.
-Currently, the origin of the mesh being used needs to be set at the geometric centre to obtain the correct value.
+Currently, the origin of the mesh being used needs to be set at the geometric center to obtain the correct value.

+#### Some Key Points Regarding the Integration-based numerical method

+ * Water-tight triangle meshes are required for the Mesh Inertia Calculator.

+ * The inertia in this method is calculated about the mesh origin.
+Since the link inertia value needs to be about the Center of Mass, the mesh origin needs to be set at the Center of Mass (Centroid) of the mesh.

-Since this method uses the vertex data for calculations, a high vertex count would be required for near-ideal values.
-For eg, in case of a cylinder, it was observed that with a vertex count of 4096, the inertial values obtained were withtin a 0.005 tolerance of the ideal values.
+ * Since this method utilizes the mesh's vertex data for calculations, a high vertex count would be needed for near-ideal values.
+However, it is recommended to use basic shapes with the geometry tag (Box, Capsule, Cylinder, Ellipsoid, and Sphere) as collision geometries to reduce the load of calculations.
+For eg: in this integration test a cylinder mesh with 4096 vertices was used which resulted in inertia values withing a 0.005 tolerance of ideal.

 ## References